 Anything not covered under unintentional reversals may be considered an intentional reversal.
-Examples may include but are not limited to not implementing management activities to achieve GRSG habitat quality as defined in the Management Plan, decreased GRSG habitat quality due to over-utilization, intentional disturbance, development, or inappropriately managed or unaddressed known risks.
-Prior to a finding by the Administrator, the Credit Project Proponent and Administrator will determine if an agreedupon remedial action plan can be implemented or if credits must be replaced either by transferring available credits generated by the Credit Project proponent or by purchasing available off-site credits.
+Examples may include but are not limited to not implementing management activities to achieve GRSG habitat quality as defined in the Management or Mitigation Plan, decreased GRSG habitat quality due to overutilization, intentional disturbance, development, or inappropriately managed or unaddressed known risks.
+Prior to a finding by the Administrator, the Credit Project Proponent and Administrator will determine if an agreed-upon remedial action plan can be implemented or if credits must be replaced either by transferring available credits generated by the Credit Project proponent or by purchasing available off-site credits.
 If a remedial action plan cannot be agreed upon, and the Administrator determines the reversal to be intentional, then the Project Proponent may request an appeal.
 Following a finding by the Administrator or the Sagebrush Ecosystem Council of Credit Project failure due to an Intentional Reversal, all payments to the Credit Project Proponent immediately cease.
 The Credit Project Proponent is responsible to the Administrator for the entire cost of acquiring replacement credits from a different credit site, any associated legal fees, and an additional administrative fee (i.e., contract penalty).
 If there is a time lag between the intentional reversal and the recovery of the site, or a time lag between the intentional reversals and when the Administrator secures new credit contracts, the Administrator will withdraw from the reserve account for a limited duration to prevent any gaps in coverage for sold credits.
 The credit withdrawal from the reserve account reverts back to the account as credits are acquired to cover the remainder of the contract.
 See Section 2.5.4 Debit Project Duration for information on matching credit duration for more information.

-For details regarding Credit Project failures and the requirements of both parties, please see the Participant Contract.
+For details regarding Credit Project failures and the requirements of both parties, please see the Participant Contract (https://sagebrusheco.nv.gov/CCS/Program_Documents/).

-2.1.9 RECOGNITION AND SUPPORT OF EXISTING GREATER SAGE-GROUSE CONSERVATION PROGRAMS terms under which the CCS will be available to such programs shall be set forth in agreements between the Administrator and the program sponsors.
+2.1.9 RECOGNITION AND SUPPORT OF EXISTING GREATER SAGE-GROUSE CONSERVATION PROGRAMS

 To the extent appropriate, the Administrator may work with the sponsors of existing GRSG conservation programs to make CCS tools and operations, such as the HQT, credit accounting and transfer protocols, quantification and verification protocols and credit investment strategies available to such programs.
-The
+The terms under which the CCS will be available to such programs shall be set forth in agreements between the Administrator and the program sponsors.